sofialinardakis/genetic_algo/README.md

 # genetic_algo
-Genetic Algo from Kei Codes Tutorial (https://github.com/kiecodes/genetic-algorithms/tree/master) with comments from my understanding of how it works
+Genetic Algorithm code from Kei Codes Tutorial (https://github.com/kiecodes/genetic-algorithms/tree/master)

+with comments from my understanding of how it works